MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 Specify one or more user category objects to help you filter and find the app group in the console.
 To get these objects, use the [Get-CMCategory](Get-CMCategory.md) cmdlet.
 These categories are of type **CatalogCategories**.

-To add categories to help users filter and find applications in Software Center, use the **AddAppCategory** parameter.

 ```yaml
 Type: IResultObject[]
 Parameter Sets: (All)